json-schema-org/landscape/CONTRIBUTING.md

 ### Suggesting Features 💡

+The website is built with a tool called CNCF Landscape, designed for managing this type of information.
+While large code edits aren't possible, some customization is achievable through configuration and themes.

-Do you have an idea for a new feature that could improve the website?
-Open an issue to share your suggestion.
-Refer to the "Improving the Landscape" section for details on creating issues.
+Have an idea for a new feature that works within CNCF Landscape's limitations?
+Open an issue to discuss your proposal.
+We use a project board to track website contribution tasks: [link to project board](https://github.com/orgs/json-schema-org/projects/19).

 ### Improving the Docs 🚧